 Note: More details on how to link Variants and Subvariants can be found here.

-- Merge (Coordinator only) - Select two items that are duplicates to merge them.
-Merging items is irreversible, so please read the help page on merging items before performing this action.
+- Merge (Coordinator only) - Merge the selected Database Items (must select exactly two).
+Merging is irreversible, so please read the help page on merging items before performing this action.

 - Unlink Subvariants (Creator and above) - Break the Subvariant connection between the selected items.
 This does not break Variant connections.